-In accordance with section 771(16) of the Act, we considered all products produced by the respondent that are covered by the description contained in the "Scope of the Order" section above and were sold in the home market during the POR, to be the foreign like product for purposes of determining appropriate product comparisons to U.S. sales.
-Where there were no sales of identical merchandise in the home market to compare to U.S. sales, we compared U.S. sales to the most similar foreign like product on the basis of the characteristics listed in Appendix V of the initial antidumping questionnaire we provided to ASB.7
+When making comparisons for purposes of determining an appropriate product comparison to U.S. sales, in accordance with section 771(16) of the Act, we considered all products produced by the respondent that are covered by the description contained in the "Scope of the Order" section above and were sold in the home market during the POR, that were in the ordinary course of trade to be the foreign like product.
+Where there were no sales of identical merchandise in the home market to compare to U.S. sales, we compared U.S. sales to the most similar foreign like product on the basis of the characteristics listed in Appendix V of the initial antidumping questionnaire we provided to ASB.8